Use the mole calculator below to find the quantity of a substance using a chemical formula or known molar mass.

 What is a Mole?

-The mole, abbreviated mol, is the SI base unit to measure the amount or quantity of substance.
+The mole, abbreviated mol, is the SI base unit to measure the amount or quantity of a substance.

 It’s used as a standard measurement for a very large quantity of very small units of matter.
-One mole is equal to 6.02214076 × 1023 elementary entities, such as atoms, molecules, or ions.
+One mole is equal to 6.02214076 × 1023 elementary entities, such as atoms, molecules, electrons, or ions.

 How to Calculate Moles

-Since the mole is a measure of quantity, all substances have the same number of atoms, molecules, and other particles in one mole of substance.
+Since the mole is a measure of quantity, all substances have the same number of atoms, molecules, and other particles in one mole of the substance.